 In an episode of the PBS series Flashpoints, hosts Bryant Gumbel and Gwen Ifill and their guests analyzed and criticized the state of news media in the United States.
 The assessment was bleak: Media corporations act in their own interests, push political agendas, disregard hard news in favor of tabloid-like stories; and after 9/11, they refused to challenge whatever Bush was selling.

 In a relatively interesting development, altmusictv has learned VH1 Classic has brought back 120 Minutes… sort of.
-They’ve renamed The Alternative, their block of ’80s and ’90s alternative videos to 120 Minutes.
+They’ve renamed The Alternative, their block of ’80s and ’90s alternative videos, to VH1 Classic 120 Minutes.

 It’s been over a month since MTV2 chopped its heads off and got rid of the music shows as we knew them.
 Since then, where have you gone to learn about new music?
 Video blocks on TV, blogs, or other web sites?